hidalgofdz/backend-101-course/docs/what-is-api.md

 ---
-id: doc1
+id: what-is-an-api
-title: Latin-ish
+title: What is an API?
-sidebar_label: Example Page
+sidebar_label: What is an API?
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.